Leonel Alves (footballer, born 1988)

 Ladislau Leonel Ucha Alves (born 9 May 1988), known as Leonel Alves, is a professional footballer who plays as a midfielder for NIFL Premiership club Dungannon Swifts.
 Born in Portugal, he represents Guinea-Bissau at international level.

+Club career

+In 2023, Alves signed for Northern Irish side Dungannon Swifts.
+He helped the club win the 2024–25 Irish Cup.
+He also helped them achieve fourth place in the league during the 2024–25 season.

 International career

 Alves made his debut for Guinea-Bissau in a 2019 Africa Cup of Nations qualification win over Namibia on 10 June 2017.
+He played against Egypt international Mohamed Salah and Senegal international Sadio Mané.